4k4xs4pH1r3/offensive-security/SuperCluster/readme.md

 comm = MPI.COMM_WORLD
 rank = comm.Get_rank()

+# Debugging output to see the rank of each process
+print(f"Process {rank}: MPI Initialized")

 # Calculate pi with 10000 terms
 pi_approx = pi_leibniz(10000)

-# Print the result to the screen from each process
+# Debugging output to see the rank and the result from each process
 print(f"Process {rank}: Pi approximation (Leibniz, 10000 terms): {pi_approx:.10f}")

 # Finalize MPI
-comm.Barrier()
+MPI.Finalize()

 ```